tiagoavcosta25/tiagoavcosta25/README.md

 Here are some of my projects:
   - [LAPR3](https://github.com/tiagoavcosta25/LAPR3)

-      This project is about developing an app that would allow a pharmaceutical company to manage its clients, products, orders, and deliveries through the use of complex graph algorithms.
+      This project consisted in developing an app that would allow a pharmaceutical company to manage its clients, products, orders, and deliveries through the use of complex graph algorithms.